Chartjunk

-Chartjunk refers to all visual elements in charts and graphs that are not necessary to comprehend the information represented on the graph, or that distract the viewer from this information.
+Chartjunk consists of all visual elements in charts and graphs that are not necessary to comprehend the information represented on the graph, or that distract the viewer from this information.

 Markings and visual elements can be called chartjunk if they are not part of the minimum set of visuals necessary to communicate the information understandably.
 Examples of unnecessary elements that might be called chartjunk include heavy or dark grid lines, unnecessary text, inappropriately complex or gimmicky font faces, ornamented chart axes, and display frames, pictures, backgrounds or icons within data graphs, ornamental shading and unnecessary dimensions.

 Another kind of chartjunk skews the depiction and makes it difficult to understand the real data being displayed.
 Examples of this type include items depicted out of scale to one another, noisy backgrounds making comparison between elements difficult in a chart or graph, and 3-D simulations in line and bar charts.

 The term chartjunk was coined by Edward Tufte in his 1983 book The Visual Display of Quantitative Information.
 Tufte wrote:

 The term is relatively recent and is often associated with Tufte in other references.

-The concept is analogous to Adolf Loos's idea that ornament is a crime.